Master of Public Service & Administration

 Application Fee Waivers:

-- Service Organization Members/Alumni: The Bush School has written agreements with several service organizations whereby the Bush School will pay the application fee for members or alumni of one of the following organizations:
+Memorandums of Understanding (MOU) App Fee Waivers: The Bush School has written agreements with several service organizations whereby the Bush School will pay the application fee for members, alumni, or participants of one of the following groups:

 - Teach For America